-- might be too small, so get closer to the leaves.
-The bubbles indicate that plants produced oxygen from breathing. - Learners can try to write a few sentences explaining their own understanding for what they observe - how do plants breathe? - If possible, explain that there are small pores like your facial pores on the surface of leaves called the stomata.
-These are responsible for regulating gas exchange in plants.
-They take in carbon dioxide and release oxygen (seen in the experiment as bubbles) as a "waste" byproduct of photosynthesis - The experiment also demonstrates the process by which plants make their food - or photosynthesis - where they take in carbon dioxide, water, and light, and create glucose and oxygen.
-The bubbles formed represent the oxygen created.

-Optional: Draw a diagram of photosynthesis in nature showing the natural sources of light, water, and carbon dioxide and writing and equation that shows that carbon dioxide (CO2) and water (H2O) give glucose (C6H12O6) and oxygen (O2).

-Write down some of the functions of different plant parts and compare them to human body parts responsible for those functions.

-Function Plant parts Human body part e.g Breathing Leaves, stomata Lungs, nose

-- Write a paragraph on the following prompt in the first person: - "Imagine you are a plant that grows in a forest or jungle/rainforest.
+understandin - If possible, expores on the responsible for carbon dioxide bubbles) as a • The experiment a make their food dioxide, water, and g for what they observe splain that there are sma surface of leaves called or regulating gas exchan le and release oxygen (s "waste" byproduct of p also demonstrates the p the stomata.
+These are ge in plants.
+They take in een in the experiment as hotosynthesis rocess by which plants here they take in carbon ose and oxygen.
+The 10 minutes Optional: Draw a diagram of photosynthesis in nature showing the natural sources of light, water, and carbon dioxide and writing and equation that shows that carbon dioxide (CO2) and water (H2O) give glucose (C6H12O6) and oxygen (O2).
+10 minutes Write down some of the functions of different plant parts and compare them to human body parts responsible for those functions.
+Function Plant parts Human body part e.g Breathing Leaves, stomata Lungs, nose 15 minutes Write a paragraph on the following prompt in the first person: "Imagine you are a plant that grows in a forest or jungle/rainforest.
 Describe what you might look like and what each one of your parts might be doing to protect you on a particularly rainy day."